creasoft-dev/creasoft.dev/src/en/posts/2020/2020-07-21-fundamenty-building-eleeventy-starter-project-1.md

 5. Syntax highlighting - The content will include coding, I needed syntax highlighting for different languages.
 6. Automated deploy to GitLab Pages - Continuous Deployment for rapid cycle.

 I looked for [Eleventy Starter Project](https://www.11ty.dev/docs/starter/) that fits - or approximates - my requirements.
-I found projects with pieces but not one that met all the requirements, so I went ahead and built one: Fundamenty!
-For Fun and Fundamental!
+I found projects with pieces but not one that met all the requirements, so I went ahead and built one: [Fundamenty](https://creasoft-dev.github.io/fundamenty/en/)!
+Combining the words **Fun**, **Fundamental** and **Eleventy**!

-Gist:
+The gist:
 1. Multi-language support - through directory structure per locale
 2. SEO-friendly - Generating robots, sitemap.xml files
 3. Search - Integrating with [Algolia](https://www.algolia.com/)